carpetmaker3162/cli-snake/README.md

 # cli-snake

-CLI Snake in Python, except it's obfuscated (WIP)
+CLI Snake in Python (i am not obfuscating it anymore because im too lazy)
+this is written very similiarly to my [cli-flappy-bird](https://github.com/carpetmaker3162/cli-flappy-bird)